Skip to contents

 The specific implementation of the weights during distance matrix calculations is dependent on the distance metric used, which you can learn more about in the distance metrics vignette.

 The other aspect to understand if you want to know precisely how your weights are being used is related to the SNF schemes.
-Depending on which scheme is specified in the settings_matrix row, the variable columns that are involved at each distance matrix calculation can differ substantially.
+Depending on which scheme is specified in the settings_matrix row, the feature columns that are involved at each distance matrix calculation can differ substantially.